 Additionally, be ready to borrow some ingenious viral material and add a twist to it, making it your own as Cladwell did.
 In any case, you will increase your brand’s awareness boosting your sales.

-4. Tommy Hilfiger chose to run a very bold and even shocking ad campaign (1985) that made him overnight notoriously famous
+4. Tommy Hilfiger chose to run a very bold ad campaign in 1985

 In this case, we can’t really talk about viral marketing in the modern sense.
 Nonetheless, it is a great example of an extraordinary approach in the marketing sphere, due to which the designer received plenty of recognition instantly.
 You can take it as an example of an outrageously bold marketing strategy.

 Back in 1985, Tommy Hilfiger was an unknown name (not to mention a struggling designer) in the fashion industry.
 The advertising genius Georg Louis came up with the brilliantly insane marketing idea.
 Namely, he convinced Hilfiger to present his name next to the 3 most famous American male designers of that time on the enormous billboard hanging over New York’s Times Square.
 It was outrageous to let his name be compared with well-established designers like Ralph Lauren, Perry Ellis, and Calvin Klein, but it paid off 100%.

 Why was the campaign that successful?